MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **Qualified** – Identifies whether the user qualified for the sign in enforcement

+### Office.Licensing.Erfm.ErfmSubTriggerEvent

+This event is triggered when the user goes through the Licensing UX flow in order to attempt to go from an unlicensed to a licensed state.
+The data is used to make sure that Microsoft Office Licensing is performing as expected.

+The following fields are collected:

+- **AdsEnabled** - This informs us whether ads are enabled for the client.

+- **Flow** - This informs us of the exact sub-flow of the Licensing UX that the user is going through.

+### Office.Licensing.Erfm.InitializeERFM

+This event is triggered for users running Microsoft Office under Enhanced Reduced Functionality Mode.
+The data is used to make sure that Microsoft Office Licensing is performing as expected.

+The following fields are collected:

+- **AdsEnabled** - This informs us whether ads are enabled for the client.

+- **FailureReason** - This informs us of the type of failure encountered by the ad platform.

+- **TryToReconstructToolbarsResult** - This informs us whether toolbars were successfully reconstructed following initialization.

 ### Office.Licensing.ExpirationDialogShown

 This is collected when we show the expiration dialog to the user that says that their license has expired.
 It is critical in detecting if the user is in a good state and not missing functionality, used for system health and used for diagnostic purposes if a user reports an issue with their machine